flumeapp/help.flumeapp.com/preferences/accounts.md

 ## Removing an Account

-To remove an account you must log-out of the account.
+To remove an account, simply log-out of the account.

--
+- Use the <kbd>Log Out…</kbd> Menu Bar item when logged in with the account you wish to remove.

+To remove all accounts:

+- Use the <kbd>Log Out of All Accounts…</kbd> Menu Bar item.
+This menu item will only be visible if you are logged in with more than one account.

 ------